Sameer Saxena (admiral)

-Rear Admiral Sameer Saxena, AVSM, NM is a serving Flag officer in the Indian Navy.
-He currently serves as the Flag Officer Commanding Gujarat Naval Area.
-He earlier served as the Flag Officer Commanding Western Fleet and as the Naval adviser to the High Commissioner of India to the United Kingdom at India House, London.
+Vice Admiral Sameer Saxena, AVSM, NM is a serving Flag officer in the Indian Navy.
+He currently serves as the Flag Officer Commanding-in-Chief Southern Naval Command.
+He earlier served as the Flag Officer Commanding Gujarat Naval Area and as the Flag Officer Commanding Western Fleet.

 Early life and education

 Saxena was born to Commodore MML Saxena, an officer in the Indian Navy.
 His uncle, Commodore HML Saxena, also was a naval officer.
 The Saxena brothers, HML and MML, both served on INS Vikrant as the executive officer and the navigation officer respectively during the Indo-Pak War of 1971.

 Saxena joined and graduated from the National Defence Academy, Pune.
 He also attended the Defence Services Staff College, Wellington and the Naval War College, Newport, Rhode Island.

 Naval career

-Saxena was commissioned into the Indian Navy on 1 July 1989.
+Saxena was commissioned into the Indian Navy on 1 July 1989 from the Indian Naval Academy, Ezhimala.
 He is a specialist in navigation and direction.
 He served in the direction team of the aircraft carrier INS Viraat (R22).
 He also served as the navigation officer of the Khukri-class corvette INS Kuthar (P46), the lead ship of her class of guided missile frigates INS Godavari (F20) and the lead ship of her class of guided missile destroyers INS Delhi (D61).

 In his staff appointments, Saxena has served in the Directorate of personnel and as the Naval Assistant (NA) to the Chief of the Naval Staff.
 He also served as the Principal Director of Foreign Cooperation at NHQ.
 He also served in training appointments at his alma mater, the National Defence Academy, and the Centre for Leadership and Behavioural Studies.

 Saxena has commanded the Seaward-class defense boat of the Mauritius Coast Guard, MCGS Guardian.
 He subsequently commanded the Kora-class corvette INS Kulish (P63).
 He then served as the executive officer of the Delhi-class destroyer INS Mumbai (D62) and commanded another ship of the same class of guided missile destroyers INS Mysore (D60).

 In March 2016, as a Commodore, he was appointed the Naval advisor to the High Commissioner of India to the United Kingdom at the High Commission of India, London.
 The High Commissioners during his tenure were Yashvardhan Kumar Sinha and Ruchi Ghanashyam.
 On 26 January 2017, he was awarded the Nau Sena Medal for devotion to duty.